Jerry Stiller: Early life

-The eldest of four children, Gerald Isaac Stiller was born on June 8, 1927, at Unity Hospital in New York City, to Bella (née Citron; 1902–1954) and William Stiller (1896–1999), a taxi and bus driver.
+The eldest of four children, Gerald Isaac Stiller was born on June 8, 1927, at Unity Hospital in Brooklyn, New York City, to Bella (née Citron; 1902–1954) and William Stiller (1896–1999), a taxi and bus driver.
 His family is Jewish.
 His paternal grandparents emigrated from Galicia (southeast Poland and western Ukraine), and his mother was born in Frampol, in modern-day eastern Poland.
 He lived in the Williamsburg and East New York neighborhoods of Brooklyn before his family moved to the Lower East Side of Manhattan, where he attended Seward Park High School and played Adolf Hitler in a school production.

 Upon his return from service in the U.S. Army during World War II, Stiller attended Syracuse University, earning a bachelor's degree in Speech and Drama in 1950.
 He also studied drama at HB Studio in Greenwich Village.
 In the 1953 Phoenix Theater production of Coriolanus (produced by John Houseman), Stiller, along with Gene Saks and Jack Klugman, formed (as told by Houseman in the 1980 memoir Front and Center) "the best trio of Shakespearian clowns that I have ever seen on any stage".

 Also in 1953, Stiller met actress-comedian Anne Meara, and they married in 1954.
 Until Stiller suggested it, Meara had never thought of doing comedy.
 "Jerry started us being a comedy team," she said.
 "He always thought I would be a great comedy partner."
 They joined the St. Louis improv company The Compass Players in 1959, directed by David Shepherd.
 After leaving, they began performing together.
 In 1961, they were performing in nightclubs in New York City and by the following year were considered a "national phenomenon", said the New York Times.
+They lived in Washington Heights in Manhattan.